monsur/sonos-now-playing/README.md

 I bought an [LCD display](https://www.adafruit.com/products/2109) from Adafruit, which I'll to try to hook up next.

-Installation instructions can be found [here](https://github.com/monsur/sonos-now-playing/wiki/Software-Installation).

 ## Features
   * Shows the currently playing track on Sonos
   * Album art from the Last.FM API
   * Touch hotspots: touch the left-side to play/pause, touch the right-side to go to the next track
   * Screensaver: Screen goes blank after 15 minutes of no activity

+## Installation

+Installation instructions can be found [here](https://github.com/monsur/sonos-now-playing/wiki/Software-Installation).